The cabins onboard Hurtigruten are basic, but comfortable.

 It is possible to upgrade to an “Arctic Superior Cabin” which is an unspecified outside cabin located on the middle or upper deck.
 However, to be guaranteed a cabin on the upper deck with unlimited view we would recommend upgrading to cabin type U, or even a suite.
 Please contact us for further information.

 Hurtigruten is served by a fleet of 11 ships.
+All of them are working ships, transporting goods in addition to passengers.
+Since the ships will also call to ports during the night, some noise might occur.
 The facilities provided by the ships are uniform, but the choice of colours, materials and design means that each ship retains its own character.

 They have large, comfortable lounges providing good views, fully licensed restaurants, cafés and bars, and souvenir shops that also sell a selection of toiletries.
 All, but the two oldest ships, have large panorama lounges located on the top deck.